FBC Hondo School Operational Policies

 LEARNING DIFFERENCES: Hondo First Baptist Church School does not employ special education teachers or staff.
 We do not offer special education classes or resources in school.
 Nor do we guarantee the implementation of an Individual Educational Plan (IEP) recommended by another school or educational sources.
 When the School director and/or teacher(s) discover that a child enrolled or to be enrolled has a special need(s) that can not be met and/or served by the School in its current capacity, the School Committee will decide on a case-by-case review of said special needs child, and the Committee will make the final decision.
 Any modification is based on individual needs determined by school personnel with input from parents and approval by the Church School Committee.

 SCHOOL HOURS: School hours are from 8:00 am to Noon, Monday - Friday.
 Children may be left beginning at 7:45 am and must be picked up by 12:10.
-Children may be dropped off as early as 7:30 am, but the $.50 early arrival fee will be charged for arrivals before 7:45 am.
 We will basically follow the Hondo ISD school calendar in reference to holidays and teacher workdays.
 A school calendar will be given at parent orientation or on the first day of school.

 When tuition for a child is one full month in arrears, the parents of the child will be asked to remove the child from the school.